Rogan Josh Curry

 - Heat the coconut oil in a Dutch oven or large pan over medium heat and add the meat in batches.
 Brown all over and as soon as that is done at the chopped onion to it.

-- bake until the onion becomes soft and a little browned.
+- Bake until the onion becomes soft and a little browned.
 Add the spicemix to the pan and stir until it becomes fragrant.
-This should take about 30 seconds
+This should take about 30 seconds.
+Make sure it doesn't burn.

 - Pour the coconut milk and the water in the pan and increase the heat to bring it to the boil.
 As soon as it boils, turn the heat down and put the lid on.
 Let it simmer for 1-2 hours or until the meat is tender.